rmw2/rmw2.github.io/README.md

 layout: page
 ---

-# robwhit.sh
+#### [ greetings ]

-sup, this is my website.  it's built on [jekyll](https://jekyllrb.com), with javascript built via webpack and shipped into the jekyll assets folder.  aside from layouts and styles, everything is just markdown, and each markdown file gets a page -- including this readme.
+sup, this is my website.  it's built on [jekyll](https://jekyllrb.com), with javascript built via webpack and stuffed into jekyll assets.  aside from layouts and styles, everything is just markdown, and each markdown file gets a page -- including this readme.

-## nifty bits
+#### [ nifty bits ]
-to prove my credentials a Serious Computer Boi&#8482;, the site follows a loose terminal/shell theme.  the cute little login sequence pretends that you're `ssh`ing into a remote host, and the monospace font & dark background speak for themselves.
+to prove my credentials a **l33t hax0r**&#8482;, the site follows a loose terminal/shell theme with uncomfortable light on dark text. the cute little login sequence pretends that you've `ssh`-ed into a remote host and then install some mumbo jumbo and run it.  lowercase just for the aesthetic, and to scare away boomers.

-### less
+#### [ less ]
-to keep with the terminal/shell theme, text pages are printed sorta like they would be if dumped to the terminal via the `less` utility.  mostly this just means that there's a little indicator in the bottom left that shows a colon when there is content remaining to scroll, and `(EOF)` when scrolled to the bottom. better still, `j` and `k` can be used to control the scroll position of the central content, once again à la `less`.
+to keep with the terminal/shell theme, text pages are printed sorta like they would be if dumped to the terminal via the unix `less` utility.  mostly this just means that there's a little indicator in the bottom left that shows a colon when there is content remaining to scroll, and `(EOF)` when scrolled to the bottom. better still, `j` and `k` can be used to control the scroll position of the central content, once again à la `less`.

-## hacks
+#### [ hacks ]

-here's a short catalog of some of the not-so-pretty-but-maybe-interesting workarounds that glue this site together.

-### the fucking tilde
 the homepage is named with a tilde to keep with the whole shell theme, but this creates some (maybe predictable) challenges.  it seems that jekyll doesn't like it if pages are named with `~`, nor can i use `/~` as a permalink on a page with a different name.  but i'm determined